 Therefore in patients with the symptoms, pancreatic enzyme replacement therapy might be the solution (12).

 SADS is technically easier and has fever complications, shorter hospital stay and similar metabolic effects with standart DS.
 Our technique (SADS-Ozmen modification) with 2 years follow up seems better than other modifications in terms of complications and metabolic effects.

 Provenance and Peer Review: This article was commissioned by the Guest Editor (Mehmet Mahir Ozmen) for the series “Bariatric and Metabolic Surgery” published in Annals of Laparoscopic and Endoscopic Surgery.
-The article was sent for external peer review organized by the Guest Editor and the editorial office.
+The article has undergone external peer review.

 Conflicts of Interest: The author has completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/ales-2019-bms-07).
 The series “Bariatric and Metabolic Surgery” was commissioned by the editorial office without any funding or sponsorship.
 MMO served as the unpaid Guest Editor of the series and serves as an unpaid editorial board member of Annals of Laparoscopic and Endoscopic Surgery from Mar 2019 to Feb 2021.

 Ethical Statement: The author is accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 All procedures performed in studies involving human participants were in accordance with the ethical standards of the institutional and/or national research committee(s) and with the Helsinki Declaration (as revised in 2013).
 Written informed consent was obtained from the patient.